JupyterPhysSciLab/JPSLUtils/README.md

 available for the python utilities.** You will have to look at the hints below and the code to learn more about the javascript utilities.

+__Note__: Most tools in the package are for use with the classic Jupyter notebook (usually referred to as `nbclassic`).
+Alternative packages are used to provide the same capabilities in Jupyter Lab and Notebook >7 environments.

 ## Contents
 * This package mostly provides tools for running javascript operations that impact the notebook.
 This includes things such as selecting a certain cell,